-We provide valuable services to our communities.
-SEIU 503 members do more than 500 different jobs in 85 state, local government and non-profit agencies and care facilities.
-The services we provide include helping blind people get access to education, testing new drivers, collecting revenue, helping veterans, assisting at-risk youth, repairing bridges, maintaining Oregon’s parks, and caring for children, seniors, and people with disabilities — just to name a few.
+We provide valuable services to our communities, doing more than 500 different jobs in 85 state, local government and non-profit agencies and care facilities.
+The services we provide include helping deaf people get access to education, testing new drivers, collecting revenue, helping veterans, assisting at-risk youth, repairing bridges, maintaining Oregon’s parks and caring for children, seniors, and people with disabilities — just to name a few.

 SEIU members keep Oregon’s highways safe.
 When Oregon feels the icy blast of winter, our ODOT members put in the long hours needed to clear the snow and ensure safe roads.
 They even build the plow blades in the LaGrande shop!